Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     **smart.cmdlet.executors**

     Current default value is 10, means there will be 10 actions concurrently executed at the same time.
     If the current configuration cannot meet your performance requirements, you can change it by defining the property in the smart-site.xml under /conf directory.
-Here is an example to change the action execution paralliem to 50.
+Here is an example to change the action execution parallelism to 50.

      ```xml
      <property>